AWS EC2 Unauthorized Admin Credential Fetch via Assumed Role

 9description = """

-10Identifies the first occurrence of a user identity in AWS using `GetPassword` for the administrator password of an EC2
+10Identifies the first occurrence of an unauthorized attempt by an AWS role to use `GetPassword` to access the administrator password of an EC2 instance.

 15index = ["filebeat-*", "logs-aws.cloudtrail*"]